08 January 2026

 08.01.2026

-Things, and places make better poems
+Often, places make better poems

-Than clumsy words could hope to construct.
+Than clumsy words might hope to construct.

 An alley runs through the middle of my block,

-It's lined by wild, and weedy lots
+All lined by wild, and weedy lots

 Where cacti and tamarim share the red soil